Lawrence Konner

 Lawrence Konner is an American screenwriter, producer and film director.
 Konner has written over twenty-five feature films, including Mona Lisa Smile, Planet of the Apes, The Legend of Billie Jean, The Jewel of the Nile, and Star Trek VI: The Undiscovered Country.
-Konner’s writing for television spans over forty-five years.
+Konner's writing for television spans over forty-five years.
 His works include the HBO series The Sopranos, for which Konner earned an Emmy nomination in 2001, and Boardwalk Empire, for which he received the WGA Award for Best New Series in 2010.
 He was also nominated for an Emmy for his work as writer and executive producer on the 2016 miniseries Roots.
 Other television credits include Family and Little House on the Prairie.

 In 1995, Konner produced and directed a documentary short, One Thing I Know, which premiered at the Sundance Film Festival, screened at the Cannes Film Festival, and won the Special Jury Prize at the USA Film Festival.
-In 2003, through his independent company, The Documentary Campaign, Konner produced Persons of Interest, a feature-length documentary about the illegal detentions of thousands of Muslims in the aftermath of September 11, which premiered in competition at the Sundance Film Festival and won the Amnesty International Humanitarian Award.
+In 2003, through his independent company, The Documentary Campaign, Konner produced Persons of Interest, a feature-length documentary about the illegal detentions of thousands of Muslims in the aftermath of the September 11 attacks, which premiered in competition at the Sundance Film Festival and won the Amnesty International Humanitarian Award.
 In 2005, Konner produced the film Zizek!, a documentary that follows the philosopher Slavoj Žižek on a worldwide speaking tour.

 Konner has taught screenwriting at Princeton University, Columbia University and Vassar College.